5h44n/uassets-api/README.md

 ### Services

 - `quoteService` - 99% complete, getting an issue with signerOrProvider being invalid
-- `orderService` - Didn't have time to fully implement this, but would call the `ExecutiveDutchOrderReactor.execute()` with the serialized order and user signature and then return the transaction hash
+- `orderService` - Didn't have time to fully implement this, but would call the `ExecutiveDutchOrderReactor.execute()` smart contract function with the serialized order and user signature and then return the transaction hash